-Services that are covered for you What you must pay when you get these services Physician services Please refer to Physician/Practitioner services, including doctor's office visits.
-Diagnostic tests (like lab tests) Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
-X-ray, radium, and isotope therapy including technician materials and services Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
-Surgical dressings Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
-Splints, casts, and other devices used to reduce fractures and dislocations Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
-Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer to Prosthetic devices and related supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer to Prosthetic devices and related supplies.
-Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
+Services that are covered for you What you must pay when you get these services • Splints, casts, and other devices used to reduce fractures and dislocations Please refer to Outpatient diagnostic tests and therapeutic services and supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer to Prosthetic devices and related supplies. • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer to Prosthetic devices and related supplies. • Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
 Prior Authorization is required for some outpatient services.
 Your provider must contact our Plan prior to providing services.
 Please refer to each benefit section for more information.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.

-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.